 Pro-level Campagnolo groupsets: Record and Super Record

-Campagnolo Record is the flagship groupset from the Italian brand.
-It uses high grade carbon fibre in its construction combined with lightweight alloys and titanium.
-12-speed Record is found on the highest-priced bikes: £3,000 / $3,800 / AU$5,000 or above.
+Campagnolo Record is the premium mechanical groupset from the Italian brand.
+It uses high-grade carbon fibre in its construction combined with lightweight alloys and titanium.

-Just like Shimano, the EPS groupsets share the same crankset, cassette, chain and brakes of the respective mechanical groupset (so Record EPS is the same as Record).
+Just like Shimano, the EPS groupsets share the same crankset, cassette, chain and brakes of the respective mechanical groupset (so these Super Record EPS components are the same as Super Record).

 Road bike groupset components

 Now that we know how the different groupsets stack up, let’s look at the individual components to be found in a groupset.